For those who insist on driving the Gulf Coast

 A map for driving from Tampico to Acayucan, Veracruz is on the following page.

 This is just a small sample of the road logs you'll get from my store.
 If you want a personalized trip made just for you, I can do that too .This road log is very abbreviated.
-The full roadlog is several pages.
+The full roadlog is at least 40 pages.

 This road log starts at Tampico and continues to Veracruz, Mexico.
 It's part of any Gulf Coast route.
 This driving route or road log takes you down Mexican highway 180.